 Prior to her tenure at Stella & Dot, Kristin worked as an Art Director at AKQA, a global ad agency that that specializes in creating digital services and products, and in a similar role at Goodby, Silverstein & Partners, where she managed complex projects for clients that included Sprint, Hewlett-Packard, Adobe, Doritos and the Commonwealth Bank of Australia.

 “I love creating something out of nothing.
 I have a lot of fun helping people and businesses think about their identity and what they want to become.
 I love the brainstorming process and transforming diverse elements, whether they’re visual, audible or tactile, into a coherent reality.”

 Kristin, who has lived and worked in London and Amsterdam, earned a BA in Painting from Auburn University, and a certificate in Art Direction from the Miami Ad School.
 Her award-winning work has been recognized at Cannes and garnered a Clio, among other honors.

-When she’s not assisting ROI’s clients, Kristin enjoys reading fiction, trail running, yoga, cooking, riding horses and spending time with her husband and young son.
+When she’s not assisting ROI’s clients, Kristin enjoys reading fiction, trail running, yoga, cooking, riding horses and spending time with her husband and young children.
 “I’m super active,” she said.
 “I can’t tell you the last time I sat on the couch.”